Interstate 481: History

-Future

-As part of the demolition and replacement of I-81 through Downtown Syracuse, I-481 will be redesignated as I-81, while the current route of I-81 will be redesignated as I-81 Business (I-81 Bus).
-As part of the project, both interchanges between I-81 and I-481 will be reconstructed.
-The ramps would be expanded to carry more traffic to account for the increased traffic.
-Also as part of the project, I-481 would be expanded to three lanes each way between exits 89 (I-690) and 90 (Kirkville Road); to three lanes northbound between exits 90 and 91 (I-90); and to three lanes southbound between exits 96 (I-81) and 95 (Northern Boulevard).
-Construction started in May 2022 and take five years to complete.
+As part of the demolition and replacement of I-81 through Downtown Syracuse, I-481 was redesignated as I-81, while the previous route of I-81 was redesignated as I-81 Business (I-81 Bus).
+As part of the project, both interchanges between I-81 and I-481 were reconstructed.
+The ramps were expanded to carry more traffic to account for the increased traffic.
+Also as part of the project, I-481 was expanded to three lanes each way between exit 4 (now I-81 exit 88) at I-690 and exit 5 (now I-81 exit 89) at Kirkville Road; to three lanes northbound between exit 6 (now I-81 exit 89) and exit 6 (now I-81 exit 90) at I-90; and to three lanes southbound between exit 9 (now I-81 exit 96) at I-81 and exit 8 (now I-81 exit 95) at Northern Boulevard.
+Construction started in May 2022 and was planned to take five years to complete.
 However, in May 2021, Governor Andrew Cuomo announced the project would not commence until the following year.
 At this time, the New York state government allocated $800 million to the "community grid" plan.
 In preparation for the reconstruction/relocation of I-81 around Syracuse, the American Association of State Highway and Transportation Officials (AASHTO), at its annual Spring Meeting in May 2021, conditionally approved the New York State Department of Transportation (NYSDOT)'s application to reroute I-81 over I-481 around the east side of Syracuse and redesignate I-81 through Syracuse as I-81 Bus, pending concurrence from the Federal Highway Administration (FHWA).
-The I-481 designation will be eliminated once these route changes have been completed.
+The I-481 designation would be eliminated once these route changes have been completed.
+On September 22, 2026, FHWA formally redesignated I-481 as I-81.